The Only Thing to Fear

 The Only Thing to Fear…

-When they were young they were “Supermen.”
+As teens, many souls were “Supermen.”
 The feeling of Indestructibility is a normal thing for boys and some girls at this age.
 That’s why the Army drafted 18-year-olds.
-I have known and still know 16 year-olds who fought Nazis, Imperial Japanese, North Koreans and North Vietnamese.
+I have known and still know 16 year-olds who fought Nazis, Imperial Japanese, North Koreans, and North Vietnamese.
 In fact, there was a 14-year-old on the Bataan Death March!
-Though connected , more on those special Men and Women in another story.

-In this condition of being able to hoist up grand pianos on my legs, and move with improvised speed as you might see in a rehearsed and choreographed kung fu movie, I walked without Fear into many situations.
+In this condition of being able to hoist up grand pianos on my legs, and move with cat-like speed as you might see in a choreographed kung fu movie, I walked without Fear into many situations.
 Such was my heightened confidence and Training combined with the indestructible nature of being a teen.

 Walking across a large field near my home, I saw someone in the distance.
-In reflexive seconds war games were mentally played out.
+In reflexive seconds, war games were mentally played.
 I calculated the variables in a potential encounter.
-The stranger moved in cat-like fashion and projected great confidence.
-When he didn’t change his direction and continued straight toward me, I began a counter-intuitive and psychological assault.
-Instead of pausing and taking stock, I accelerated towards him with greater alacrity, projecting greater confidence.
+The stranger moved in a cat-like alacrity and projected great confidence.
+When he didn’t change his direction and continued straight toward me, I initiated a counter-intuitive and psychological assault.
+Instead of pausing and taking stock, I accelerated towards him with greater inertia, projecting greater confidence.

 Within the enigmatic man, I sensed a formidable power.
-I prepared for combat, summoning breath energy, and walked with still greater forward impetus.
-Into the dense atmosphere, I thrust forth even greater confidence and readiness, indeed telegraphing a transparent willingness to destroy him.
+I prepared for combat, summoning ch'i (breath energy), and walked with yet greater forward impetus.
+Into the dense atmosphere, I thrust forth even greater confidence and readiness, telegraphing a transparent willingness to destroy him.

 My heart raced when the man approaching me seemed to do the same!
 I could feel the pressure of the air compressing between us!
 Not only did he accelerate his pace, and swing his arms as if pumping his blood and adrenaline faster through his veins, but he actually appeared to become physically bigger!

-This cat & cat game happening in mere seconds and feeling like centuries went on until finally, I realized, “This is no man!”
+This cat & cat game happened in mere seconds but felt like centuries.
+Then I realized, “This is no man!”

 It was bigger than a man.
 It had inhuman ferocity like some unleashed wild animal.
 Yet, its movement was controlled like a seasoned predator.
 “What the hell is this thing?”
 I thought!
 "I've never faced anything like this before."

-Finally it grew so big… I thought for sure I was in contact with some other-world presence.
+Finally, it grew so big… I thought for sure I was in contact with some other-worldly presence.
 An eternal second later, it hit me.
 It was my own shadow, back-lit by the moon and projected into the screen of the fog.

-I had walked across that field some 900 times before I left Greenwich High School, yet I had never seen those conditions of perfect back-lighting, fog, temperature and feel until this one Moment in Time.
+I had walked across that field some 900 times before I left Greenwich High School, but I had never seen those conditions of perfect back-lighting, fog, temperature, and feeling until this one Moment in Time.
 I thanked God.
 The Universe had conspired to teach me an invaluable lesson, and one that I want to share with you.

 It is said, “The only thing to fear is fear itself.”
 Rather… the only thing to fear… is yourself.

 I was blessed to learn that liberating lesson so early on.
-And indeed that would be a great way to close, but there is more.
+Indeed that would be a great way to close, but there is more.

 The Theory Put into Practice:

-When I was 4 years old, two baby-sitters came to our 1st-floor apartment in the 6 story building.
+When I was 4 years old, two babysitters came to our 1st-floor apartment in the 6-story building in which we lived.
 In ill-conceived joking, the two girls went to the window and dialogued, “Who is that?”

 “I think someone is scaling the wall!”